 Chinese Medicine - Only recently the Chinese government legalized rhino and tiger bone for medical purposes.
 If people still believe in the medicinal remedy of bone, would it not be better if they return to the old practices, and use human bone again or the gravel of holy stones again?

-Stones as such, besides grooves carved into it, were in the landscape of Frisia a scarcity.
+Stones, besides grooves carved into them, were a scarcity in the marshy landscape of Frisia.
 Perhaps that contributed to the often spiritual or religious meaning of stones as well.
-Think of the stone Archbishop Rimbert of Bremen prayed upon to ask for God's help for the Frisians to defeat the Vikings near the town of Norden in the region of Ostfriesland in the ninth century.
-Read our blog post A Theel Acht: what a great idea! to learn more about this miracle, because it succeeded.
-The stone can be found at the Liudger church of Norden.
-But also think of the Devil's stone in the village of Godlinze, the stone at the village of Holwierde, the stone at Westerklief on the (former) island of Wieringen, and the stones on the graveyard of the village of Rinsumageest.
-All rocks shrouded with stories.
-Lastly, stones frequently appear in sagas too.
-Like in the East-Frisian sagas of Der Blutstein in Stapelmoor, Der Marienstein in Stapelmoor, Der Hilgenstein, Die Steine von Osteel, and Der Vosskutt in Burhafe, and in the saga Der Drachenstein bei Donnern near the port city of Bremerhaven.
+Think of the stone Archbishop Rimbert of Bremen prayed upon to ask for God’s help for the Frisians to defeat the Vikings near the town of Norden in the region of Ostfriesland in the ninth century.
+Read our blog post A Theel-Acht.
+What a great idea! to learn more about this miracle, because it succeeded.
+The stone can be found at the Liudger Church in the town of Norden.
+But also think of the Devil’s stone in the village of Godlinze, the stone in the village of Holwierde, the stone at Westerklief on the (former) island of Wieringen, and the stones in the graveyard of the village of Rinsumageest.
+All rocks are shrouded with stories.
+Lastly, stones frequently appear in sagas, too, like in the East-Frisian sagas of Der Blutstein in Stapelmoor, Der Marienstein in Stapelmoor, Der Hilgenstein, Die Steine von Osteel, and Der Vosskutt in Burhafe, as well as in the saga Der Drachenstein bei Donnern near the port city of Bremerhaven.

-After reading all of the above, from human skull cups and amulets hanging around necks, to inhumations under house floors, bones placed in grooves, the Indicules, and mystical stones, we leave it now to the reader's own imagination what the world and people looked like from the Roman Period to the Early Middle Ages.
-Knowing, of course, (a) lot had changed between these two eras.
+After reading all of the above, from human skull cups and amulets hanging around necks to inhumations under house floors, bones placed in grooves, the Indicules, and mystical stones, we leave it now to the reader’s own imagination what the world and people looked like from the Roman Period to the Early Middle Ages, knowing, of course, that (a) lot had changed between these two eras.

-Note 1 - The Roman gods (as mentioned in the pagan practices number 8 and 20 of the indiculus) Jupiter and Mercury were replaced in the Germanic religion by respectively Donar/Thor and Woden/Odin.
-After Christianization, these gods were replaced by respectively the apostle Saint Peter and the archangel Michael.
+Note 1 – The Roman idols Jupiter and Mercury, as mentioned in the pagan practices number 8 and 20 of the indiculus, were replaced in the Germanic religion by respectively Donar/Thor and Woden/Odin.
+After Christianization, these gods were replaced yet again, this time by respectively the apostle Saint Peter and Archangel Michael.

-Note 2 - Frisians shaping their landscape by milling uncountable grooves and ditches and other waterways, even received their tribes name because of it 2,000 years ago.
+Note 2 – Frisians shaping their landscape by milling uncountable grooves and ditches and other waterways, even received their tribes name because of it 2,000 years ago!
 Read our blog post A severe case of inattentional blindness: the Frisian tribe’s name.
-Understand why they are the real earthmovers.
+Understand why they are the real earthmovers, obsessed with digging grooves and ditches.

 Suggested music